-Similar to the Manage User form, at the top of this activity, there is an Add Role form, and beneath this a Role List.
+Similar to the Manage User form, at the top of this activity, there is are add and search icons and controls, and beneath this a Role List.
 The controls of the Role List operate in much the same fashion as those of the User List described earlier.
-Clicking on the Edit link of a role brings up a form which looks like:
+Clicking the add icon, opens a form to enter a role name.
+Entering a name and clicking Save, creates a blank role with that name in the Role List.
+We can then click Edit on this role in the Role List, to get a UI that allows one to add and delete Activities from this role:

 In the above, we have a Localizer role.
 We might have created this role, then used the Select Activity dropdown to add all the activities of the User role.
 A localizer is a person who can localize Yioop to a new language.
 So we might then want to use the Select dropdown to add Manage Locales to the list of activities.
+The Allowed Arguments field allows an administrator with a little more experience with the Yioop codebase to further customize to wat a extent a user can perform an activity.
+It defaults to all, which means no restrictions on the activity.
+Each Activity in Yioop has a set of allowed arguments.
+For example, for Manage Locales, these are "addlocale", "deletelocale", "editlocale", "editstrings", "search".
+If we wanted a localizer to only be allowed to edit strings of existing locales we might change the Allowed Arguments list to: editstrings, search.
+Search would allow this role to be able to search for particular locales to edit the strings for.
 Once we have created a role that we like, we can then assign user's that role and they will be able to perform all of the activities listed on it.
 If a user has more than one role, than they can perform an activity as long as it is listed in at least one role.